GWC-DCMB/curriculum-notebooks/paper/paper.md

 learners explore the material individually before meeting together.
 Learners watch videos of instructors explaining the material through "live" coding and follow along.
-Learners then complete a Practice notebook corresponding to the Lesson.
+Learners then complete a practice notebook corresponding to the lesson.
-Facilitators then spend meeting time answering questions and reviewing the core concepts in the Practice notebook.
+Facilitators then spend the meeting time answering questions and reviewing the core concepts in the practice notebook.
 For both in-person and virtual instances, we had several facilitators present at each session to answer questions and help learners debug.
 Furthermore, one or two facilitators were assigned to each project group to help learners define data analysis questions, develop and execute a data analysis plan, visualize and communicate their findings, and troubleshoot coding problems.
+The culmination of the project is a presentation to peers, facilitators, and family members.
+Through this process learners gain hands-on experience coding, cleaning data, performing statistical analyses, creating informative data visualizations, and communicating their results to others.
+Projects have ranged from investigating exoplanets to studying the genomics of psoriasis.

 We credit the success of our curriculum not only to the skill of the instructors, but also to the way we organized and executed the lessons and